atsushikubo-idos/intelligence-dynamics-architecture/README.md

 A minimal descriptive sequence is:

-Reality → Difference → Residual → Holding → Update → Trajectory
+Reality → observation → Difference → Residual → Holding → Update → Trajectory

 But the architecture goes one step further.